rsmmr/hilti/doc/binpac/intro.rst

       if a field has a regular expression as it's type, the parsed value will later have a type of :pac2:type:`bytes`.

-      If a field has a name, it can later be refereced for getting to its content.
+      If a field has a name, it can later be referenced for getting to its content.
 Consequently, all fields with semantic meanings have names in the example, while those which are unlikely to be relevant later don't (e.g., the whitespaces).